-RECOGNITION: Student athletes with physical disabilities taking part in school track and field meets should receive scores for the events they take part in.
+RECOGNITION: Student athletes with physical disability, visual impairment, and/or intellectual disability taking part in school track and field meets should receive scores for the events they take part in.
 For state examples on scoring, see page 19-23.

 MODIFICATIONS: No modifications need to be made to the track.
-Heats may be added for wheelchair athletes and amputee athletes may be integrated to existing heats.
+Heats may be added for wheelchair athletes and amputee athletes may be integrated into existing heats.
 For field events, throwing chairs can be used and anchored with tie downs.
-Students with physical disabilities can use racing wheelchair for track events and a manual, power or throwing chair for field events.
+Students with physical disabilities can use racing wheelchairs for track events and a manual, power or throwing chair for field events.
+Students with visual impairments may be permitted a guide in running events.